 The Town of Lewisville issued a "Request for Proposals" or "RFP" for audit services for the fiscal year 2022-2023.
 In addition to the 2022-2023 fiscal year, we requested estimates for fiscal years 2023-2024 and 2024-2025 as well.
 Gibson & Company, P.A. was the winning bidder.
-The audit contract for the fiscal year ended June 30, 2024 is attached to this staff report and requires council approval.
+The audit contract for the fiscal year ended June 30, 2025 is attached to this staff report and requires council approval.

-The fee for the audit in accordance with Governmental Auditing Standards (GAGAS) is \$21,370.
+The fee for the audit in accordance with Governmental Auditing Standards (GAGAS) is \$22,010.
 If expenditures of federal funds exceed \$750,000 and/or if expenditures of State funds exceed \$500,000, then a single audit will be required.
 The fee for the first major program will be \$4,000 and the fee for each major program beyond that will be \$2,500 per major program.
 In the event that the sum of all federal and State expenditures exceeds \$4,000,000, then there will be an additional fee of \$1,000 per each additional \$1,000,000 in excess.
 Based on the amount of federal and State funds spent so far this year, we anticipate a single audit for federal and State purposes.
-We estimate that the audit fee will be \$33,870.
+The number of major programs that will require a single audit is unknown at this time, but could be as many as four programs.
+The audit contract presented by Gibson & Company specifies a fee not to exceed \$33,510.
+This fee will cover the base GAGAS audit plus a single audit of 4 major programs.
+In the event, that there are fewer than 4 major programs, then the fee will be reduced to actual.